The higher spin generalization of the 6-vertex model with domain wall boundary conditions and Macdonald polynomials: Fusion and the higher spin generalization of the -vertex model

 \subsection{Higher spin model}

-Take a $n\times n$ grid, as in the $6$--vertex model, and to each edge we associate a integer number $\alpha$ from $0$ to $\ell$, which is naturally linked to the states $|\ell;m\rangle$.
-We fill the left and top boundaries with $\ell$, and the bottom and right boundaries with zero.
-That is:
+Take a $n\times n$ grid as in the $6$-vertex model above, and to each edge associate an integer $0 \leq \alpha \leq \ell$, which labels the corresponding state $|\ell; \alpha \rangle \in \SymV$.
+We assume \emph{generalized domain wall boundary conditions}, that is, $\ell$ is assigned to the edges on the left and top boundaries and $0$ is fixed along the edges of the bottom and right boundaries.
+As in the $6$-vertex model, $2n$ spectral parameters $\{\bm x,\bm y\}$ are associated to the vertical and horizontal lines of the grid (see Figure \ref{fig:boundary_sp_p}). \beginfig \end{figure}